Where to Find Charlotte’s Best Barbecue

 Big Tiny’s BBQ

 When they moved to Mooresville, owners John and Elizabeth Maddox brought their Texas roots and love for barbecue with them.
-After 25 years in racing, John decided it was time to hang up his helmet and put on his apron to become a pitmaster specializing in mesquite-style smoked meats.
-The couple opened Big Tiny’s (named after their late dog, Tiny) in downtown Mooresville in 2016, serving up what’s been dubbed “dog gone good BBQ.”
+After 25 years in racing, John decided it was time to hang up his helmet and become a pitmaster, specializing in mesquite-style smoked meats.
+The couple opened Big Tiny’s, named after their late dog, Tiny, in downtown Mooresville in 2016 and serve up what’s been dubbed “dog gone good BBQ.”

 Claim to fame: Chopped brisket sandwich